On the Limitations of Language Targeted Pruning: Investigating the Calibration Language Impact in Multilingual LLM Pruning: Internal Representation Analysis

 This pattern suggests that the attention output and FFN down projection in early and late layers handle language-specific signals, while middle layers process language-agnostic signals, supporting Figure~\ref{fig:subspace}.
-In other words, \textit{\textbf{early layers focus on language comprehension, middle layers on language-independent reasoning, and later layers on generating language-specific predictions. }} This aligns with \citet{zhao2024large}, who proposes that LLMs first comprehend queries by converting multilingual inputs into English in the early layers, reason in English in the intermediate layers, and then generate responses aligned with the input language in the final layers.
+In other words, \textit{\textbf{early layers focus on language comprehension, middle layers on language-independent reasoning, and later layers on generating language-specific predictions. }} We make similar observations for the Aya-23 8B model as evidenced in Figure~\ref{app:fig_pms_aya-23-8b} of Appendix~\ref{app:pms}.
+This aligns with \citet{zhao2024large}, who propose that LLMs first comprehend queries by converting multilingual inputs into English in the early layers, reason in English in the intermediate layers, and then generate responses aligned with the input language in the final layers.